nsidc/tech-radar/README.md

 # NSIDC Tech Radar

 <img alt="NSIDC logo" src="https://nsidc.org/themes/custom/nsidc/logo.svg" width="150" align="right" />

-The Tech Radar helps NSIDC understand the spectrum of technology that is relevant to our work.
-It is intended to facilitate internal conversations about technology and tools as we build and maintain code bases.
-It reflects the idiosyncratic opinions of its contributors not a consensus of NSIDC.
-It is meant to be used for guidance rather than as a prescription or standard.
+The Tech Radar helps NSIDC understand the everchanging spectrum of technology that is relevant to our work.
+It is intended to facilitate internal conversations as we build, deploy, and maintain technology and tools.
+It reflects the idiosyncratic opinions of its contributors.
+It is not meant prescribe or limit.

 ## Usage